Introductory Reading for the 'Being a Leader and The Effective Exercise of Leadership: An Ontological/Phenomenological

 History of the Course:

-This course was first developed by the authors over five years at the University of Rochester Simon School of Business, New York, USA, (2004 – 2008) working each year with 70 to 115 undergraduates, graduate students, administrators, alumni, business executives and consultants, and faculty from various academic institutions.
-The course was taught in the curriculum at the United States Air Force Academy from 2008 to 2011 and in 2014 and 2015 (a version of the course was taught in 2012 and 2013); at Erasmus Academie Rotterdam, Netherlands, in June 2009 (a version of which was taught at the Erasmus University Law School from 2009 and 2010); at Texas A&M University Mays School of Business, USA, in June 2010; in India under the auspices of the IC Centre for Governance and MW Corp in November 2010; at the Geisel School of Medicine Dartmouth College, USA, in June 2012; at entrepreneurship@UBC University of British Columbia, Canada in June 2013; at Nanyang Technological University, Singapore, in July 2014; at the Zayed University Convention Center in Dubai, United Arab Emirates in January 2015; and at Clemson University School of Business in Clemson, South Carolina, USA, in June 2016.
-Courses offered for the benefit of the Erhard-Jensen Ontological / Phenomenological Initiative in Whistler, B.C.
-Canada in October 2012, in Cancun, Mexico in October 2013, and in Bermuda in November 2014.
+This course was first developed by the authors at the University of Rochester Simon School of Business, New York, USA, from 2004 to 2008, working each year with 70 to 115 undergraduates, graduate students, administrators, alumni, business executives and consultants, and faculty from various academic institutions.
+The course was taught in the curriculum at the United States Air Force Academy since 2008; at Erasmus Academie Rotterdam, Netherlands, in June 2009 (a version of which was also taught at the Erasmus University Law School from 2009 and 2010); at Texas A&M University Mays School of Business, USA, in June 2010; in India under the auspices of the IC Centre for Governance and MW Corporation in November 2010; at the Dartmouth College Medical School, USA, in June 2012; at the University of British Columbia's entrepreneurship@UBC, Canada in June 2013; at Nanyang Technological University, Singapore, in July 2014; at the Zayed University Convention Center in Dubai, United Arab Emirates, in January 2015; and at Clemson University School of Business in Clemson, South Carolina, USA, in June 2016.
+Courses offered for the benefit of the Erhard-Jensen Ontological / Phenomenological Initiative include: Whistler, B.C.
+Canada in October 2012; Bermuda in November 2014; and Cancun, Mexico in October 2013 and December 2015.

 The promise of the course is to leave participants actually being leaders and exercising leadership effectively as their natural self-expression and our intention is for the course to contribute to the development of the science of leadership.
 The course is founded on an ontological / phenomenological model of human nature.